ArtKrylovv/dice-resume-updater/readme.md

 ## How it works

-Project relies on Selenium WebDriver package to interact with web app, Webdriver-manager to install browser driver on you machine and Schedule to execute jobs at specif time.
-Profile update is done by changing first name to dummy name and then back to real name.
+Project relies on following packages: Selenium WebDriver to interact with web app, Webdriver-manager to install browser driver on you machine and Schedule to execute jobs at specif time.
+Profile update is done by first updating first name to dummy name and then changing back to real name.

 ![Demo](https://media.giphy.com/media/Ai6cYaZ0RruKJyxYsj/giphy.gif)
 ## Installation